fortrabbit/help/docs/install-laravel.md

 ## Quick start

-This i the fastest way to start with a fresh installation.
+This is the fastest way to start with a fresh installation.
 Please scroll below for [migrating an existing Laravel](#toc-setup-for-an-existing-code-base).
 Execute the following in your terminal **on your local machine**:

 ```bash
 # 1. Use Composer to create a local Laravel project named like your App